NFL writer Terez Paylor of Yahoo dies unexpectedly at age 37

 KANSAS CITY, Mo.
-(AP)Terez Paylor, the popular NFL writer and Pro Football Hall of Fame voter whose career took him from the Kansas City Star to Yahoo Sports, died unexpectedly at his home early Tuesday.
+(AP)Terez Paylor, the popular NFL writer and Pro Football Hall of Fame voter whose career took him from the Kansas City Star to Yahoo Sports, died unexpectedly early Tuesday.
 He was 37.

 Yahoo Sports announced his death in a statement.
 No cause was given.